at40493/report-interface/README.md

 # report interface

-	report_interface.sh - Report the number of packets of the active network interfaces.
+	report_interface.sh - Report the number of bytes of the active network interfaces.

 Usage:

-	./report_interface.sh [interface name] [time(s)]
+		./report_interface.sh -i interface name [-t time(s)]

 	REQUIED:
-		interface name -  the names of the active network interfaces on the system
+		-i interface name -  the names of the active network interfaces on the system

 	OPTINAL:
-		time(s) -  the time interval of report packets.(Default: 1 sec)
+		-t time(s) -  the time interval of report packets.(Default: 1 sec)